iammyr/sqli-xss-bruteforce/README.md

 $ echo -e "index\npage1\npage2" > suffix.txt
 $ ./attack.sh http://localhost:8080/myapp suffix.txt payloads/
 ```
 This bruteforce attack is modeled around the OWASP Benchmark web application as a target.
 For instance, it inserts malicious input as value of the parameter named "vector", most of the times.
-However, it can be easily modified to comply with the input expected by other web applications.
+Please, change the PARAMETER constant in the script as appropriate to match the parameter name that your web application of interest is expecting.